keithmifsud/jekyll-target-blank/README.md

 This software is distributed under the [MIT](LICENSE.md) license.

-&copy; 2018 - Keith Mifsud <mifsud.k@gmail> and approved contributors.
+&copy; 2018 - Keith Mifsud <https://keith-mifsud.me> and approved contributors.